Biscotti: The Complete Guide to Crunchy Deliciousness

 Most people think biscotti are just hard cookies.
 They are not.
 They are a recipe shaped by history, guarded by grandmothers, and passed down at crowded kitchen tables.
 Biscotti have been around for hundreds of years, yet many people today have never tasted a truly great one.

-This guide walks you through everything you ever wanted to know about biscotti: where they come from, why they are baked twice, what makes an amazing biscotti, and how to choose biscotti that become part of your daily ritual, not just a random treat in a tin.
-It is updated for how people really eat, shop, and search for biscotti today.
+This guide walks you through everything you ever wanted to know about biscotti: what the word really means, where they come from, why they are baked twice, what makes an amazing biscotti, and how to choose biscotti that become part of your daily ritual, not just a random treat in a tin.

 Which one are you?